aaronguostudio/learn-aws/udemy/AWS-CSAA/test-1/README.md

 - S3 client side encryption
   - use S3 client-side encryption with a client-side master key
-    - it encrypte before sending to AWS
+    - it encrypt before sending to AWS
-    - reuqires
+    - requires
       - AWS KMS-managed customer master key
       - a client-side master key